All applications for admission to Nature–Culture–Sustainability Studies are to be submitted via the RISD Applicant Portal by January 10, 2018.

 Statement of purpose

-Applicants to the master’s program in Nature–Culture–Sustainability Studies are required to submit a writing sample of 6,000–8,000 words.
+Applicants to the master’s program in Nature–Culture–Sustainability Studies are required to submit a writing sample.
 This writing sample should represent your strongest critical and/or analytical writing on a topic clearly related to Nature–Culture–Sustainability Studies.
-Please keep your submission within the word limit.

 Please indicate if your writing sample is excerpted from a longer work.
 If it is, please make sure it forms a coherent argument and is framed such that the Admissions Committee understands its function as part of a longer work.

 Applicants are required to submit three letters of recommendation.
 These letters should be written by teachers or other professionals who have firsthand knowledge of your academic achievements and can comment on your potential for graduate study.
 You may invite your recommenders to upload their letters through your Applicant Portal.
 If the people writing letters of recommendation are unable to submit using this method, their letters may be emailed to firstname.lastname@example.org or mailed to the Graduate Admissions Office, Two College Street, Providence, RI 02903 USA.